slashk/slashk.github.com/_posts/2013-11-06-the-tenrec-rises:-deploying-openstack,-havana-edition.markdown

 During the summer of 2011, I wrote a book for O'Reilly.
 The "tenrec" book was meant to be a short 50 page treatise on a new open source project called OpenStack.

-Afterwards, quickly swore to never to write another book again.
+Afterwards, I swore to never to write another book again.
 [Three books was definitely enough](/books/).

 ![Deploying OpenStack, Havana Edition](/images/tenrec-large-2nd.jpg "Deploying OpenStack, Havana Edition")